bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 13°
-- Partly Cloudy
+- Cloudy
-- 66% humidity
+- 65% humidity
 - 10 mph wind
-- 73% cloud cover
+- 75% cloud cover
 - 20 AQI 🟩
 - 0.11 inches of snow in the past 24 hours